fletchjp/MERG-Arduino-Software/README.md

  Overall documentation of what is going on can be done here.

+## Location

+I have moved this to a new location: E:\GitHub\Arduino which I will now use for the different local repositories for Arduino work.

+I will need to move files here to add them to the repository.

 ## Learning

  I have just made a discovery.
 I went to commit this and found that I was on the RS485 branch, which probably needs to become a separate repository.